ishanjmukherjee/ishanjmukherjee.github.io/README.md

 I created this website mainly to host my blog posts, after getting frustrated with [Substack](https://decisiontree.substack.com/)'s lack of inline math rendering and syntax higlhighting or backtick-demarcation for code snippets/blocks.
 To spend as little time on this as possible, I used Jekyll and the default GitHub Pages hosting option.

+## To do

-To do, in rough order of priority:
+In rough order of priority:

 - [ ] Add tagging for posts, especially the `technical` tag.
 - [ ] Set up a workflow for creating and viewing drafts.